How to monitor disk performance iowait on Linux

 The Definition of IO Wait Time

 To understand disk performance in Linux one has to understand what’s called io wait time.
 The quickest way to see IO Wait time is to use the top utility..
 Referring to the diagram below, you will notice 1.3 wa This is the IO Wait Time.
-Although it seems a bit obscure as it’s referring to IO, it’s really just saying “How long must an idle CPU wait for the disk I/O to complete.
+Although it seems a bit obscure as it’s referring to IO, it’s really just saying “How long must an idle CPU wait for the disk I/O to complete.“.
+The caveat is it’s not only waiting for the disk – the entire “IO” subsystem might be playing a role.
+As a rule of thumb though, you don’t really want more than 1.0.

 How to monitor disk performance iowait on Linux

-top is one of the first tools that you reach for when checking to see if a disk is running at maximum or degraded performance.
+top is one of the first tools that you reach for when checking to see if a disk is running at maximum or degraded performance and it’s universal, so learn to use it.

 Historical Statistics